barriehadfield/reactrb-showcase/README.md

 end
 ```

-Have a look at this component as the generator creates a boiler plate component and instructions for using the most common Reactrb macros.
+Have a look at this component as the generator creates a boilerplate component and instructions for using the most common Reactrb macros.
 Note that Reactrb components normally inherit from class `React::Component::Base` but you are free to `include React::Component` instead if you need your component to inherit from some other class.

 Also note how `params` are declared and how `before_mount` macros (and friends) macros are used.
 Finally note that every component must have one `render` method which must return just one DOM `element` which in this example case is a `div`.